Fryingpannn/Fryingpannn/README.md

 I'm a computer science student from Canada and I aspire to deepen my understanding in various areas of technology & product development.

-🔭 I'm currently working on a C++ game project based off the strategy game Risk.
+🔭 I'm currently working on a C++ game project based off the strategy game Risk (almost finished).

-🌱 I'm currently improving my web development skills by using frameworks such as ReactJS/Angular, and building RESTful APIs with Java/Python.
+🌱 Next project: stock sentiment analyzer!

 📫 Reach me by email or LinkedIn! matthewdukepan@gmail.com | www.linkedin.com/in/matthewdukepan